sanskriti-s407/insurance-voice-agent/docs/11_fallback_retry_verification.md

 Before transfer, the system:

 - Creates a support case.
-- Generates a Ticket ID.
+- Generates a case ID.
 - Transfers the complete conversation summary.
 - Preserves authentication and customer context for the live agent.